chipzx92/DataEngineeringI320/docs/syllabus.md

 ## Professors and Office Hours

 This course is taught by [Chip Young](https://utexas.instructure.com/courses/1341797/users/4569937), a working data professional.
-I previously taught this class in the Fall 2022 semester along with Professor James Howison.
+I previously taught this class in the Fall 2022 along with Professor James Howison and in Fall 2023.
 You can reach me at chip.young@utexas.edu or text me at +1 415-637-9585.

 The academic assistant for this class is Urjani Chakravarti.
 She will help assist students with classroom assignments and assist with grading.
 You can reach Urjani at urjani.chakravarti@utexas.edu.

 Office hours are by email request.
-Also happy to talk before class, please email to set that up.
+Also happy to talk before or after class, please email to set that up.
 Feel free to reach out, happy to chat about anything, including career paths, other courses, life in organizations, and getting the best out of your UTexas experience.